Powered by

 The big picture of email security

-In more than 99% of business attacks, the initial hack to uncover details about the business, steal passwords, or defraud the business, is because of misconfigurations within email security.
+In most successful business attacks, the initial hack to uncover details about the business, steal passwords, or defraud the business, is because of misconfigurations within email security.

 EmailSpoofTest.com is specifically designed to solve this problem.